divyaprakash-iitd/MLPCpp-DP/README.md

 # MLPCpp
-Multi-layer perceptron organization and evaluation algorithm:
+Multi-layer perceptron organization and evaluation algorithm.
+This library allows for the evaluation of multi-layer perceptrons in a c++-based code.